dheerajvats21/Java-Basics/JVM - Memory Management.md

 ![noImage](./img/CopyingGC3.png)

-After the copy and compaction, we end up with a compacted copy of the data in new space data and a (hopefully) large, contiguous area of memory in new space in which we can quickly and easily allocate new objects.
+After the copy , we end up with a compacted copy of the data in new space data and a (hopefully) large, contiguous area of memory in new space in which we can quickly and easily allocate new objects.
 The next time we do garbage collection (i.e when the space in which we are allocating memory from now gets full), the roles of old space (from space) and new space (to space) will be reversed.